Temporalitas/ipv6-proxy-server/README.md

 **Quick errors FAQ:**

-- If you got an error like `/etc/network/interfaces has no inet6 (IPv6) configuration` and you are ***really sure*** that you set up network configuration remotely or you're using Netplan, just add `-d` argument without value to script startup command.
 - If your proxies simply don't work, do these few steps and write an issue **only** if none of this worked:
+  - Check your logfile: `/var/tmp/ipv6-proxy-server-logs.log` for any error-like messages.
+If message is related to configuration/subnet allocation, ask your VPS provider.
+If error message is unclear, write an issue.
-  - Run `./ipv6-proxy-server.sh --info`
+  - If there is no errors, run `./ipv6-proxy-server.sh --info`.
   - Check that backconnect addresses parsed correctly (the file name on your server in first step).
-  - Check that outgoing addresses generated correctly (the file name on your server in first step).
+  - Check that outgoing IPv6 addresses generated correctly (in `proxyserver/3proxy/3proxy.cfg` file).
   - Check connection from proxy server: select one of outgoing IPv6 addresses from previous step and run command `curl --interface <ipv6-address> <website>`.
 If it works correctly, but proxy doesn't work - write an issue right now.
   - Check if the site you want to access has an AAAA record in DNS.
 If no, you cannot reach this site via any IPv6 proxies.
   - Verify that your VPS provider allocated a full IPv6 subnet to the server (DigitalOcean and many other providers don't do this).